ShrutheeshIR/shrutheeshir.github.io/content/authors/admin/index.md

 I'm a robotics software engineer at [Aurora Innovation](https://aurora.tech), developing self-driving tech.

-I'm interested in developing intelligent robot systems, to be deployed onto the noisy real world, tackling problems ranging from robot manipulation to navigation.
+I'm interested in developing intelligent robot systems capable of contextual reasoning and action.
+I'd like to deploy these robots onto the noisy real world, where the robots can infer structures about the problem and the world, and execute them robustly.

 I graduated from UC San Diego with a master's degree in Computer Science and Engineering at the University of California, San Diego, specializing in robotics.
-Here, I conducted my research at the [Cognitive Robotics Lab](https://cogrob.org) at the Contextual Robotics Institute, UCSD, where I worked on developing a task planning improvisational framework for robot tool use through affordances.
-Thesis available [here](https://escholarship.org/uc/item/8622p2rs).
-I also worked on experience based task and motion planning for manipulation tasks, the most recent of which was presented at RSS 2024.
+Here, I conducted my research at the [Cognitive Robotics Lab](https://cogrob.org) at the Contextual Robotics Institute, UCSD, where I worked on developing a task planning improvisational framework for robot tool use through affordances. ([Thesis](https://escholarship.org/uc/item/8622p2rs)).
+I also worked on Experience based Task and Motion Planning for manipulation tasks, the most recent of which was presented at [RSS 2024](https://roboticsconference.org/program/papers/36/).

-And when I'm not doing robotics, you'd typically find me watching cricket or football (re: soccer) or passionately defending why the Eagles could not have carried the ring to Mordor.
+When I'm not doing robotics, you'd typically find me watching cricket or football (re: soccer) or passionately defending why the Eagles could not have carried the ring to Mordor.

-{{< icon name="download" pack="fas" >}} Download my (semi-up-to-date){{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my (semi-up-to-date){{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}